bam-emr/emr/README.md

-# Planning and development documents for backend of EMR.
+# Planning and development documents for EMR backend

 ## Sequence